Large-scale network motif analysis using compression: Abstract

 \section{Abstract}

 We introduce a new method for finding \emph{network motifs}: interesting or informative subgraph patterns in a network.
-Current methods for finding motifs rely on the frequency of the motif: specifically, subgraphs are motifs when their frequency in the data is high compared to the expected frequency under a \emph{null model}.
-To compute this expectation, the search for motifs is normally repeated on as many as 1000 random graphs sampled from the null model; a prohibitively expensive step.
-We use ideas from the Minimum Description Length (MDL) literature to define a new measure of motif relevance, and a new algorithm for detecting motifs.
-Our method allows motif analysis to scale to networks with billions of links, while still resulting in informative motifs.
+Subgraphs are motifs when their frequency in the data is high compared to the expected frequency under a \emph{null model}.
+To compute this expectation, a full or approximate count of the occurrences of a motif is normally repeated on as many as 1000 random graphs sampled from the null model; a prohibitively expensive step.
+We use ideas from the Minimum Description Length (MDL) literature to define a new measure of motif relevance.
+With our method, samples from the null model are not required.
+Instead we compute the probability of the data under the null model and compare this to the probability under a specially designed alternative model.
+With this new relevance test, we can search for motifs by random sampling, rather than requiring an accurate count of all instances of a motif.
+This allows motif analysis to scale to networks with billions of links.